tysonjf/DieMantra/README.md

 - 👋 Hi, I’m @DieMantra
 - 👀 I’m interested in ...
-HTML/CSS/JAVASCRIPT
+Typescript
 - 🌱 I’m currently learning ...
-HTML/CSS/JAVASCRIPT
+Typescript/react/express/c#
 - 💞️ I’m looking to collaborate on ...
 Not much...
 - 📫 How to reach me ... diemantra@gmail.com